mtriaca17/dogpics/README.md

 # dogpics
-practice crud app made with express and mongo
+practice crud app made with node, express and mongo